TritonDataCenter/sdc-vm-agent/README.md

 # SDC VM Agent

-The SDC VM agent is a library for keeping track of VM changes on an SDC data center.
-There is one VM agent installed per Compute Node.
+The SDC VM agent (vm-agent) keeps track of VM changes in a data center.
+There is one VM agent installed per compute node.
 VM changes trigger updates on [VMAPI](https://github.com/joyent/sdc-vmapi) so data is persisted.